gflow/GFlow/README.md

 		ps aux | grep mpiexec
 		```

-	2. Take note of the retunred PID value and enter this where your value = PID:
+	2. Take note of the returned PID value and enter this where your value = PID:

 		```
 		kill -USR1 PID